VW rethinks Skoda and Seat strategy in mass-market struggle

-GENEVA If Volkswagen (VOWG_p.DE) wants to beat Toyota (7203.T) to the global autos throne, it can't afford to take its foot off the gas in mass-market cars.
+GENEVA, March 5 If Volkswagen wants to beat Toyota to the global autos throne, it can't afford to take its foot off the gas in mass-market cars.

 Yet two of its three volume brands continue to cause headaches, with Czech division Skoda trailing ambitious sales targets and Spanish carmaker Seat battling a decade of losses.